 What Is Abstract Art?
 How Artists Make Something Out of Nothing

 The kind of people who wander through museums proclaiming “I could’ve made that!” love to criticize abstract art.
 Perhaps that’s because it’s so hard to define.
 What is abstract art anyway?
+Is it something that we can define?
+Let’s explore abstract art definitions through the work of Park West Gallery’s artists.

 In contrast to landscape paintings or detail-for-detail recreations of famous events and iconography, abstract art focuses instead on the pure visual quality of the work, allowing colors and shapes to do the talking about what an image represents.
 To those unfamiliar, traditional realism may seem harder to render than the abstract, but both disciplines are equally complex.